MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ![Image of the NEO hub navigation](media/neohubnav.png)

-**Pre-populated hub contents:**
+#### Pre-populated hub contents:
-•	Corporate onboarding (home page) – Highlight key resources in hub navigation.
+- **Corporate onboarding (home page)** – Highlight key resources in hub navigation.
 Customize the [hub and site navigation](https://support.microsoft.com/office/customize-the-navigation-on-your-sharepoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca) to display major content categories to new hires.
-•	Who we are – Introduce users to more detail about the organization in the Our story, Our leadership, Our teams pages.
+- **Who we are** – Introduce users to more detail about the organization in the Our story, Our leadership, Our teams pages.
 Customize these pages and the Office locations page for your organization.
-•	Help & Support - Highlight where to go for support and customize questions and answers for the FAQ page.
+- **Help & Support** - Highlight where to go for support and customize questions and answers for the FAQ page.
-•	Community – Help new hires start building community right away and make sure new hires are aware of Employee resource groups and other connection channels.
+- **Community** – Help new hires start building community right away and make sure new hires are aware of Employee resource groups and other connection channels.
-•	Departmental onboarding – Provide an entry point to departmental-level information from the hub navigation where users can access departmental onboarding sites.
+- **Departmental onboarding** – Provide an entry point to departmental-level information from the hub navigation where users can access departmental onboarding sites.
 Templates for an Engineering and Sales onboarding site have been included.
 Use these site templates as both a source of inspiration of what your organization’s departmental onboarding sites could look like and to accelerate the creation of these sites for your organization.

-**Pre-populated site (Contoso onboarding) contents:**
+##### Pre-populated site (Contoso onboarding) contents:
-•	Home page – Provide a high-level view of big concepts that will be relevant to new users.
+- **Home page** – Provide a high-level view of big concepts that will be relevant to new users.
-•	Start here – Specify what new hires can expect in their first 30, 60, and 90 days of onboarding by creating an onboarding process in on the Start your journey here page.
+- **Start here** – Specify what new hires can expect in their first 30, 60, and 90 days of onboarding by creating an onboarding process in on the Start your journey here page.